SecretFoundation/docs/docs/dev/secret-voting.md

 curl -sS http://localhost:8000/status
 ```

-Note: If you are getting the following error 'The remote archive doesn't match the expected checksum' while attempting to start the faucet, then use the following commands in the root directory of coswasm-js:
+Note: If you are getting the following error 'The remote archive doesn't match the expected checksum' while attempting to start the faucet, then use the following commands in the root directory of cosmwasm-js:

 ```sh
 yarn cache clean --all